JeanMILPIED/raizuum-api/README.md

-# raizuum-api
+**raizuum-api**
-# The open source api to extract data from CV in pdfs
+The open source api to extract data from CV in pdfs
-## specifically designed for CVs in the data world
+Specifically designed for **CVs in the data world**

-# API Documentation
+## API Documentation

 This FastAPI application provides endpoints to extract text and features from CV files in pdf using Optical Character Recognition (OCR) and other text processing techniques.
 It also supports authentication using OAuth2.

-## Authentication
+### Authentication

 To interact with the API endpoints, you'll need to authenticate using a valid OAuth2 token.
 The token must be included in the **Authorization** header of the request.

-### OAuth2 Token
+**OAuth2 Token**

 The token is provided by the `/login/` endpoint.
 You can obtain the token by logging in using valid credentials.

-### Request Header Example:
+**Request** Header Example:

 Authorization: Bearer YOUR_TOKEN_HERE

 ### Endpoints
-### POST /extract-from-pdf/
+**POST /extract-from-pdf/**
 Description:
 This endpoint allows you to upload a PDF file.
 The file is processed to extract text and relevant features (keywords) from the PDF.